 Unlike dogs, cats usually won’t be drawn to a soft surface or cozy spots in the hot summer months.
 Rather, they will opt for a sleeping spot.

 Some cats will do the same in the winter months, choosing a spot in direct sunlight over a blanket.
 Furthermore, most cats hate being wrapped up in a blanket.

-While scientists haven’t exactly studied the topic (believe me, I looked), based on years of experience and talking to countless other cat owners, I’ve found that most adult cats prefer soft blankets.
+While scientists haven’t exactly studied the topic, based on years of experience and talking to countless other cat owners, I’ve found that most adult cats prefer soft blankets.

 Unfortunately, it is difficult to give a definitive list of the blanket that all cats will prefer and the many reasons cats that cats prefer them.

 Their individual nature will likely lead to a process of trial and error, where you introduce them to different blankies and let them decide which is best.

 There are a couple of things to keep in mind when offering your cat a blanket to try out.
 One of the most important things to look for in a cat blanket is how easy it is to clean.
 The following blankets are easier to maintain:

 There are a number of reasons that our furry friends like blankets.
 Let’s take a look at some of the most common reasons that our kitties enjoy their favorite blanket.

 Just as we humans like a comfy spot to cuddle up, your cat might choose to snuggle up under a blanket because it’s warm and cozy.